Severson-Group/AMDC-Firmware/sdk/bare/common/usr/demo/README.md

-# Demo DQ-axis Current Regulator
+# Demo DQ Current Regulator

 This user application implements modular dq-axis current control.
 Eight instances of the current controller are supported.
 Note that an amplitude invariant transformation is used for all DQ quantities.